rpedrodasilva10/neoway-integration-challenge/README.md

 **Response**
 - `200 OK` - In success
 - `404 NOT FOUND` - When a resource is not found
+- `422 UNPROCESSABLE` - company_name and zipcode are required arguments

 ``` json